Topics:

 The board establishes rules and regulations to ensure the integrity and competence of licensed massage therapists and investigates complaints for unprofessional conduct.
 The board is the link between the consumer and the licensed massage therapist and, as such, promotes the public health, welfare and safety.

 Licensees are responsible for meeting all licensure requirements and should review the rules carefully and frequently.
-You may review the rules for the Iowa Board of Massage Therapy at the rules and laws page.

 Back to top